Posts Tagged ‘lawn care’

 After you’ve gone to all that trouble of ensuring your lawn is healthy and beautiful, you’re going to want to show it off!
 The Catalina six piece resin wicker bar garden furniture set with umbrella will look beautiful in your garden, and will provide a lovely shady spot from where to admire all your hard work.
 What’s more, it’s currently on special at $299.99- that’s $100 off!

 You could also create some beautifully ambient evening lighting for summer nights in the garden, by placing tea lights in Mason Jars.
 We have them available in packs of twelve for just $12.99.

 So there you have it: our top tips for keeping your lawn looking lovely through the Nevada summer.
 Why not try taking before and after pictures of your lawn so you can compare the difference?
 And if you have any lawn tips of your own, we’d love to hear them.
-Be sure to check out Louie’s Home Center for all of our lawn care ACE hardware rentals.
-Happy gardening!
+Whether you need ACE Hardware garden tools or would like to rent an ACE Hardware lawn mower, Louie’s has it all!

 When it comes to lawn mowers, there are a surprisingly large number of options available.
 Mowing the lawn can be a pain, so when it comes to choosing your tool it is important to choose the one that can help you tackle your yard the best.